dotnet/docs-maui/docs/get-started/first-app.md

     > [!WARNING]
     > Hardware acceleration must be enabled to maximize Android emulator performance.
 Failure to do this will result in the emulator running very slowly.
 For more information, see [How to enable hardware acceleration with Android emulators (Hyper-V & HAXM)](~/android/emulator/hardware-acceleration.md).

-01. In the running app in the Android emulator, press the **CLICK ME** button several times and observe that the count of the number of button clicks is incremented.
+01. In the running app in the Android emulator, press the button several times and observe that the count of the number of button clicks is incremented.

     :::image type="content" source="media/first-app/running-app.png" alt-text="App running in the Android emulator." lightbox="media/first-app/running-app-large.png":::